nintrealab/nintrea-icons/README.md

-# ninicon
+# nintrea-icons
-What is ninicon ? ninicon is a name of Library from NintreaLabs.
-Purpose to share Free icons to everyone know about Nintrea. ninicon is made in Cambodia by Nintrea Team.
+What is nintrea-icons ? nintrea-icons is a name of Library from NintreaLabs.
+Purpose to share Free icons to everyone know about Nintrea. nintrea-icons is made in Cambodia by Nintrea Team.
 The founder of Nintrea is @SophatLeat.